LesQuais/website/README.md

-The digital extension of the artistic project “Les Quais”, for the Jean Jaurès junior high school in [La Ciotat](https://wiki.openstreetmap.org/wiki/La_Ciotat).
+The digital extension of the artistic project “Les quais”, for the Jean Jaurès junior high school in [La Ciotat](https://wiki.openstreetmap.org/wiki/La_Ciotat).

 Building